-2.6 Kilkenny City Development Plan
+2.7 Mitigation in the Kilkenny City Development Plan 2014-2020

-In addition to the Masterplan Strategies detailed above, proposals for development within the Masterplan area must comply as appropriate with the relevant provisions included within the Kilkenny City Development Plan 2014-2020.
+In addition to the mitigation which has been integrated into the Variation and the Masterplan, proposals for development within the Masterplan area must comply as appropriate with the relevant provisions included within the Kilkenny City Development Plan 2014-2020.
 A number of City Plan provisions which contribute towards environmental protection and sustainable development are reproduced in an Appendix to the Masterplan and in the SEA Environmental Report.